qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Save the map.

-The next criterion that needs to be satisfied is that the area must be ``250m`` away fromurban areas.
+The next criterion that needs to be satisfied is that the area must be ``250m`` away from urban areas.
 We will satisfy this requirement by ensuring that the areas we compute are ``250m`` or more from the edge of a rural area.
 Hence, we need to find all rural areas first.